 Amy is a Psychologist at BodyMatters, who holds a Bachelor of Arts (Psychology) and Honours in Psychological Sciences.
 She is also a Member of the Australian Psychological Society (APS) and the Australia & New Zealand Academy for Eating Disorders (ANZAED).

 Amy uses an empathic approach and range of therapeutic styles.
 She draws upon several evidence-based methods, including Cognitive Behavioural Therapy for Eating Disorders (CBT-E), Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Acceptance & Commitment Therapy (ACT) and Schema Therapy.
-Amy offers rebates under Medicare and telehealth sessions for people living in regional and remote areas.

-Amy is available for appointments at BodyMatters on Fridays and Saturdays.
 You can read more about Amy here.